stereoplegic/structor/docs/working-with-code.md

 The same result we would get in case we chose `redux-container` generator.
-Additionally, you'll be prompted to enter a reducer key name property under which container's reducer will be injected into the global store.
+Additionally, you'll be prompted to enter a reducer key name property under which container's reducer will be injected into the global store or the namespace's store in case you specify the namespace.
-Also there will be a bit more generated files at the preview stage.
+Also there will be a way more generated files at the preview stage.

 <p align="left">
   <img width="70%" src="https://raw.githubusercontent.com/ipselon/structor/dev-05/docs/img/source-code-container-preview.png" />